patbeagan1/brickkit-android/README.md

 ## Manager your bricks with BrickDataManager

-The 'BaseDataManager' manages the RecyclerView's adapter and manipulate the each bricks.
-You could add/remove 'bricks' at different positions, get/replace certain 'bricks' at the certain position.
+The 'BrickDataManager' manages the RecyclerView's adapter and manipulates the bricks.
+You could add/remove 'bricks' at different positions, get/replace 'bricks' at certain positions.

 | Methods Used Frequently   |      Description  |
 |----------|:-------------:|
-| getRecyclerViewItems |  Gets all 'visible brick' items in the 'BaseDataManager'.
+| getRecyclerViewItems |  Gets all 'visible' bricks in the 'BaseDataManager'.
-| getDataManagerItems |  Gets all 'brick' items in the 'BaseDataManager'.
+| getDataManagerItems |  Gets all bricks in the 'BaseDataManager'.
 | addLast |  Inserts brick/Collection of bricks after all other bricks.
 | addFirst |   Inserts brick/Collection of bricks before all other bricks.
 | removeItem |  Remove a brick from the 'BaseDataManager'.